-For the years ended December 31, 2012, 2011 and 2010, the change in net unrealized appreciation or depreciation was an increase in net unrealized appreciation of \$72,808,120, \$53,935,094 and \$101,935,495, respectively.
-The increase in net unrealized appreciation for the year ended December 31, 2012 was comprised of a increase in net unrealized appreciation on investments of \$71,335,341 and a net foreign currency translation gain of \$1,472,779.
-The change was a mainly a result of the reversal of previously reported accumulated unrealized depreciation realized during the period.
+For the years ended December 31, 2013, 2012 and 2011, the change in net unrealized appreciation or depreciation was an increase in net unrealized appreciation of \$109,714,146, \$72,808,120 and \$53,935,094, respectively.
+The increase in net unrealized appreciation for the year ended December 31, 2013 was comprised of an increase in net unrealized appreciation on investments of \$110,244,945 and a net foreign currency translation loss of \$530,799.
+The change was mainly a result of increases in the valuation of the investment portfolio as well as the reversal of previously reported accumulated unrealized depreciation realized during the period.
+The increase in net unrealized appreciation on investments of \$71,335,341 and a net foreign currency translation gain of \$1,472,779.
+The change was mainly a result of the reversal of previously reported accumulated unrealized depreciation realized during the period.
 The decrease in net unrealized depreciation for the year ended December 31, 2011 was comprised of a decrease in net unrealized depreciation on investments of \$54,695,534 and a net foreign currency translation loss of \$760,440.
-The decrease in net unrealized depreciation for the year ended December 31, 2010 was comprised of a decrease in net unrealized depreciation on investments of \$102,486,118 and net foreign currency translation loss of \$550,623.